sophiabrandt/nextjs-ecommerce/README.md

 The backend runs on a free Heroku tier, so it might be a bit slow to start.

 Frontend: [https://nextjs-ecommerce-rouge.vercel.app/](https://nextjs-ecommerce-rouge.vercel.app/)

+The password reset uses a sandboxed Mailgun account and only works with one email: dzwjxgqv@sharklasers.com

+To read the password reset email, go to [https://www.guerrillamail.com/](https://www.guerrillamail.com/) and set the inbox to "dzwjxgqv@sharklasers.com".

 <!-- GETTING STARTED -->